cs320-wisc/f21/p6/README.md

 Consult the Census documentation to learn what units the data is in, and do any conversions necessary to answer the question: https://tigerweb.geo.census.gov/tigerwebmain/TIGERweb_attribute_glossary.html

-Assume there are exactly 2.59 kilometers per mile for the purposes of your calculation.
+Assume there are exactly 2.59 square kilometers per square mile for the purposes of your calculation.

 ## Model 2: Housing Units to Population